 According to the National Oceanic and Atmospheric Administration, none of the Alaskan salmon stocks are classified under the Act but multiple West Coast stocks are.

-“I think people kind of lost that awareness of their endangered status and where salmon comes from,” said Weiler.
+“I think people kind of lost that awareness of their endangered status and where salmon comes from,” Weiler said.

 Of the five Pacific salmon species, pink salmon are most abundant and not listed for protection; and Chinook salmon is the most at risk, with two populations listed as endangered and seven as threatened.